notblessy/go-listing/README.md

 - Run in Docker

 ## Architecture
 - go-listing uses a clean architecture referenced by go-clean-arch `https://github.com/bxcodec/go-clean-arch`.
-It has 4 doman layers such
+It has 4 domain layers such
   - Models Layer
   - Repository Layer
   - Usecase Layer